Isabella DeVivo (© Chris Hardy)

 Isabella DeVivo, from Great Neck, New York, received her training at the School of American Ballet (SAB) from 2003–2012.
 In 2012–2013, she participated in the San Francisco Ballet School Trainee Program.
 She joined the Company in 2013.

-DeVivo has danced featured roles in Tomasson’s Giselle (pas de cinq), Caniparoli’s Tears (principal), and Scarlett’s Hummingbird (soloist).
-She created a corps de ballet role in Tomasson’s Caprice.
+DeVivo has danced featured roles in Tomasson’s Giselle (pas de cinq and Moyna), Nutcracker (Ballerina Doll and Spanish), and Romeo & Juliet (Acrobats and Harlots); Tomasson/Possokhov’s Don Quixote (Kitri’s Friends); Caniparoli’s Tears (principal); and Scarlett’s Hummingbird (soloist).
+She created corps de ballet roles in Tomasson’s Caprice and Thatcher’s Manifesto.